Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Submitting your information costs nothing.
 A professional reviews your situation and discusses your options before any commitment is made.

-On the scheduled date, the trustee conducts the auction at a public location — typically the courthouse steps or another designated site in the county where the property is located.
+On the scheduled date, the trustee conducts the auction at a public location under the Notice of Sale form prescribed by § 55.1-323 — typically the courthouse steps or another designated site in the county where the property is located.
 The trustee opens the bidding at the amount specified in the notice.
 The lender typically submits a credit bid for the outstanding balance plus fees.
 Third-party investors can bid above the lender's amount with cash or certified funds.
 The highest bid wins.
-The trustee issues the deed to the buyer.
+The trustee issues the trustee's deed to the buyer.
+Under § 55.1-321(A2), if the sale is to a third-party purchaser, that purchaser must pay off any priority security instruments within 90 days of the trustee's deed being recorded.
+The trustee then disburses the sale proceeds in the order of priority set out in § 55.1-324(A)(1) — accounting for the disbursement to the Commissioner of Accounts in the county where the property is located.
 The former homeowner has no further right to the property.

 For Virginia homeowners who are significantly underwater — meaning the outstanding balance substantially exceeds the property's value — deficiency exposure adds financial stakes beyond the loss of housing.
-This is an additional reason why resolution before the sale — through modification, reinstatement, or a structured sale — produces better outcomes than allowing the foreclosure to complete.
-A professional assessment includes the deficiency analysis as part of the complete financial picture.
+This is an additional reason why resolution before the sale — through 12 C.F.R. § 1024.41 modification, reinstatement during the § 55.1-321 60-day window, or a structured sale — produces better outcomes than allowing the foreclosure to complete.
+A professional assessment includes the § 8.01-241 deficiency analysis as part of the complete financial picture.

 Virginia's Military and Veteran Population